UkiDLucas/UkiDLucas.github.io/_posts/2017-05-17-cars-the-new-mobile-platform-frontier.md

 date: 2017-05-17
 author: Uki D. Lucas
 permalink: "/posts/cars-the-new-mobile-platform-frontier/"
+overview: "In last ten years, we have witnessed an explosion in mobile phone and tablet technology.
+Today, you can choose a set of apps that will delight you while making your life better, happier and more productive.
+You can get all this for few hundred dollars, a price of a flagship phone."
 ---

 In last ten years, we have witnessed an explosion in mobile phone and tablet technology.
 Today, you can choose a set of apps that will delight you while making your life better, happier and more productive.
 You can get all this for few hundred dollars, a price of a flagship phone.